sfikas/zah/README.md

 ## Before running the code

-Then you will have to compile some of the code with matlab mex, and optionally enable GPU support:
+First you will have to compile some of the code with matlab mex, and optionally enable GPU support:

 * In ```pretrained/matconvnet/Makefile```, change the MEX variable appropriately.
 It should point to the path of the ```mex``` executable in your system.
 For example this could be something similar to ```/usr/local/MATLAB/R2012a/bin/mex``` .